Check out the second and third parts of this series–Part 2: Learning Board and Part 3: Letter Activities.

 • Second, we count up to the date, pointing to each numbered day as we go.
 This has worked wonders in not only teaching my boys to count, but in helping them recognize numbers.

 • Third, we review the upcoming events.
-I point out the Movie Tags for that week, our Joy School card (which I also move weekly along with the Movie Tags), and any birthdays, holidays, or other events coming up for that entire month.
+I point out the Movie Tags for that week, our Joy School card (which I also move weekly along with the Movie Tags), and any other events coming up for that month.

 • Fourth, we sing the days of the week song.
 I learned to sing to the tune of “Alouette” like this: “Sunday, Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, then we start again!”
 Simple, fast, effective.
 And, of course, we point along the top of the calendar at the daily names as we sing it.